atiburzi/NppESPHome-Plugin/README.md

 * **Auto-save integration** – Automatically saves your project files before executing ESPHome commands, helping you keep focus on development.

-* **Multi-project management** – Floating window supporting multiple projects management and inh project dependency file, enabling simultaneous editing of multiple sources within the same project, with multi-file open and save to boost productivity.

 * **Multi-source management** – Supports a project dependency file, enabling simultaneous editing of multiple sources within the same project, with multi-file open and save to boost productivity.

 * **Custom Notepad++ toolbar** – An integrated, customizable toolbar provides direct access to the plugin’s main commands and functions.

+* **Templates for ESPHome Components** – A dockable window displays a customizable list of ESPHome components, allowing for quick insertion into code template blocks and accelerating development.

 * **Full support for Light or Dark modes** - Any window, as well as the toolbar has been developed to support both Notepad++ dark and light modes.

 * **Extra utilities** – Includes handy non-ESPHome features such as:
-    - Opening the official ESPHome web documentation with a click
+    - Opening the official ESPHome web documentation
-    - Updating ESPHome to the latest version with a click
+    - Updating ESPHome to the latest version
     - Launching a command prompt or file explorer directly from the project folder

-## What the plugin does and doesn't do
+## What it does and doesn't do

 The plugin does not replace ESPHome; instead, it simplifies interaction with it directly from Notepad++.
 For the plugin to work, **ESPHome must already be installed on your system**.